My Photography & Travel Guide to Hamburg, Germany

 Hamburg may not be the first city that comes to mind when you think of spiral staircases, but it has a surprising number of photogenic ones, especially if you know where to look.
 These staircases, often tucked away inside historic buildings, industrial spaces, or cultural landmarks, make for striking compositions.
 Here’s a guide to some of the most interesting spiral staircases in Hamburg, whether you're scouting for photos or just love beautiful design.

-Here are a few locations, but there are probably another 30 spots that are hidden.
+Here are a few locations, but there are probably another 30 hidden spots.
 To find them, you need to book a workshop with @gregorsnell.

 Rödingsmarkt Parking Garage